 Long before I moved to Florida, I knew there was a lot more to the place than Disney World, Miami Beach, Daytona Beach and Fort Lauderdale, thanks to this Errol Morris documentary.

-“Vernon” started life as a genuine piece of documentary journalism, about the town’s grimly comical connection to insurance scams that involved people injuring themselves, losing a limbs for high-dollar settlements.
-“Nub City” was abandoned, according to legend, after death threats made to the filmmaker.
+“Vernon” started life as a genuine piece of documentary journalism, about the town’s grimly comical connection to insurance scams that involved people injuring themselves, losing limbs for high-dollar settlements.
+The film “Nub City” was abandoned, according to legend, after death threats made to the filmmaker.

 This was decades before “Redneck Welfare,” Social Security disability scams in rural America, became commonplace.

 What Morris turned out instead was a meditation on small-town eccentricity, nothing more exciting than the old mosquito smoker truck working the few streets, the tedium of police work calling in to get the correct time (“That’s a big 10-4, appreciate it.”) or the mundane work of mounting a tire.

 The music is the rhythm of country speech, “Kilt my first turkey when I was 10,” seeing “the perfection of God Himself” in a swamp and “Ever see a man’s brains?”
 The faces are of old white men, a couple of younger ones (and one old woman), barely a full set of teeth on any of them.

 The film’s on-the-cusp-of-patronizing tone is “therefore” coupled to the racism and sexism of omission.
 If it isn’t aging well, those are the reasons.
 It feels less a portrait than a parody, all these years later.